PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 * DockerHub is *very* slow - especially on larger images
 * DockerHub will time out often - especially on larger images
 * If anything in your Docker image lineage is pulling from DockerHub (ie. FROM docker.io/pipelineai/predict-cpu:1.5.0), you will see 3-5x longer Docker download times
-* 3-5x longer docker Download times will cause 3-5x longer SageMaker startup times.
+3-5x longer Docker download times lead to 3-5x longer SageMaker startup times.
-* *This is not SageMaker's fault*
+* *This is not SageMaker's fault!*
 * Again, using AWS ECR will put the Docker images closer to SageMaker - enabling faster SageMaker startup times

 ### Run Load Test on Models CPU and GPU (100 Predictions)